AASHRITH1903/AASHRITH1903/README.md

 ## Hi there 👋

-- I’m currently researching on LLM Evaluation, Multi-Agent LLMs, NLP in general.
+- I’m currently researching on LLM Evaluation, Multi-Agent Systems, and NLP in general.
-- I’m looking to collaborate on AI Engineering projects.
+- I’m looking to collaborate on AI Engineering projects involving Agents, RAG, MCP, etc.
 - How to reach me: aashrith19032002@gmail.com